Zafar Order

-The Zafar Order, or the Victory Order («Zəfər» ordeni), is an order of Azerbaijan.
-The order was created on the occasion of Azerbaijan being the victor in the Second Nagorno-Karabakh War.
+The Zafar Order, or the Victory Order ("Zəfər" ordeni), is the highest military order of Azerbaijan.
+It was established on the occasion of Azerbaijan’s victory in the Second Nagorno-Karabakh War.

 History

 On 11 November 2020, the President of Azerbaijan, Ilham Aliyev, at a meeting with wounded Azerbaijani servicemen who took part in the Second Nagorno-Karabakh War, said that new orders and medals would be established in Azerbaijan, and that he gave appropriate instructions on awarding civilians and servicemen who showed "heroism on the battlefield and in the rear and distinguished themselves in this war."
 He also proposed the names of these orders and medals.
 On 20 November 2020, at a plenary session of the Azerbaijani National Assembly, a draft bill on amendments to the bill "On the establishment of orders and medals of the Republic of Azerbaijan" was submitted for discussion.

 The Zafar Order was established on the same day in the first reading in accordance with the bill "On the establishment of orders and medals of the Republic of Azerbaijan" on the occasion of Azerbaijan being the victor in the Second Nagorno-Karabakh War.